-Use of Leftover samples On page 3 of this form we told you about storing your leftover blood (with no information that will identify you) and using it for future ACTG-approved research.
-These samples may be stored for an indefinite period of time.
-Results of testing done on these samples may not be given to you because they will be done in the future.
-Please write your initials or make your mark in the box next to the option vou choose.
-I allow my leftover samples to be stored and used for other studies related to HIV.
+Use of Leftover samples

+Coc or Lortovor campios identify you) and using it for future A bout storing your leftover blood (with CTG-approved research.
+These sam esting done on these samples may n ples may be stored for an • e write your initials or make your ma , • e write your initials of make your ma ik in the box flext to the option you choose.
+I allow my leftover sample es to be stored and used for other stu idies related to HIV.
 OR I do not allow my leftover samples to be used in any other studies.
 If you decide now that your samples can be stored, you may change your mind at any time.
 If you change your mind, you must contact your study doctor or nurse and let them know that you do not want your samples used for research to be done at a later date.
 Every effort will then be made to destroy your leftover samples.
-Name of Subject (Please Print) Signature of Subject Date Name of Person Obtaining Signature Date
+Name of Subject (Please Print) Signature of Subject Date , (, , Name of Person Obtaining Consent (Please Print) Signature Date